ChristianLievrouw/LearningJournal/README.md

-## Growth Mindset
+***Growth Mindset***
-  Growth mindset to me is being open to failing and then learning from your failures.
+  Growth mindset to me is being open to *failing* and then **learning** from your failures.
 Always keep your head up and learn from doing wrong and be open to help and others opinions.
-## Three reminders to stay in a growth mindset
+### Three reminders to stay in a growth mindset
   1. Each failure is a oppurtunity to learn.
-  2. Be open to others help and opinions
+  2. Be open to others help and opinions.
-  3.
+  3. Never give up when you cant figure somthing out.

 ## Welcome to GitHub Pages